 ***The first free session is available to all new clients.
 No rescheduling of the first free session is permitted.
 If you cancel and reschedule the first free session, the first session will not be free and charged at full price.***

 This is what we mean when we say process based counselling.
 It is an exploration of the needs and desires that drive us.
 Some, with origins linked to Virginia Satir, have used an iceberg to demonstrate this.
-If you think of an iceberg you see the bheaviours at the top, these can include substance use, relational problems, communication issues, anxiety, depression, trauma, self-esteem issues, identity issues, questions of meaning and purpose...the list can go on and on.
+If you think of an iceberg you see the behaviours at the top, these can include substance use, relational problems, communication issues, anxiety, depression, trauma, self-esteem issues, identity issues, questions of meaning and purpose...the list can go on and on.
 Below these presenting concerns are the needs that drive us and what lies below the water level of the iceberg.
 These can been coping methods, feelings, thoughts, feelings about feeling (metaemotions), thoughts about thoughts (metacognition), expectations, needs, yearnings and core self.
-This portion can be so much more than what the eye can see.
+These layers are part of our make up and can be so hidden.

 On the other side of the exploration is the potential to feel more in control through an understanding of why those old patterns continue to rise up and have us stuck in familiar places.
 In process based therapy we may discuss some skills to soothe, however, the majority of time and emphasis is placed on exploration so you can begin to feel in control of what lies beneath.
 The hope is through this deeper understanding of process, you can begin to see future steps that you want to take along your own chosen path.
 This may feel very different from those who experience life as something that just happens to them, frustrated by the never ending loop that leads to very similar endings.
 There is a different way of being than the "How did I end up here again".

 Banmen, J. The Satir Model: Yesterday and Today.
 Contemporary Family Therapy 24, p.
 11 (2002). https://doi.org/10.1023/A:1014365304082